Carryover Cooking

 I learned this the hard way with a Christmas prime rib.
 Pulled it right at 54°C, expecting medium-rare.
 Twenty minutes later the thermometer read 62°C. The whole roast was medium-well.
 That one experience changed how I cook every piece of meat.

-How carryover cooking works
+How does carryover cooking work?

 Heat always flows from hot to cold.
 During cooking, the exterior of meat reaches temperatures far above the interior.
 When you remove the food from heat: